-Compulsory School Attendance (118.15) §118.15 Contracts are exemptions to the requirements of compulsory attendance.
+Compulsory School Attendance (118.15)

+§118.15 Contracts are exemptions to the requirements of compulsory attendance.
 Students qualify for these contracts under varying circumstances.
-Requirements for school districts also varv.
+Requirements for school districts also vary.

-1. Upon the child's request of the school board and with the written approval of the child's parent or quardian, any child who is 16 years of age or over and a child at risk, as defined in § 118.153 (1) (a), may attend, in lieu of high school or on a part-time basis. a technical college if the child and his or her parent or quardian agree, in writing, that the child will participate in a program leading to the child's high school graduation.
+1. Upon the child's request of the school board and with the written approval of the child's parent or guardian, any child who is 16 years of age or over and a child at risk, as defined in § 118.153 (1) (a), may attend, in lieu of high school or on a part-time basis, a technical college if the child and his or her parent or guardian agree, in writing, that the child will participate in a program leading to the child's high school graduation.
 The district board of the technical college district in which the child resides shall admit the child.

-- 2. Upon the child's request and with written approval of the child's parent or guardian, any child who is 17 years of age or over may be excused by the school board from regular school attendance if the child and his or her parent or guardian agree, in writing, that the child will participate in a program or curriculum modification under par. (d) leading to the child's high school graduation or leading to a high school equivalency diploma (HSED). - 3.
-Upon the child's request, and with the written approval of parent or legal quardian, a child 17 years of age or older shall be excused by the school board from regular attendance if the child began a program leading to a High School Equivalency Diploma (HSED) in a secured correctional facility, a secured child caring institution, secured detention facility, or a juvenile portion of a county jail, and the parent or guardian agree that the child will continue to participate in the HSED program.
+- 2. Upon the child's request and with written approval of the child's parent or guardian, any child who is 17 years of age or over may be excused by the school board from regular school attendance if the child and his or her parent or quardian agree, in writing, that the child will participate in a program or curriculum modification under par. (d) leading to the child's high school graduation or leading to a high school equivalency diploma (HSED). - 3.
+Prior to a child's admission to a program leading to the child's high school graduation or a high school equivalency program under 1 or 2, the child, his or her parent or guardian, the school board and a representative of the high school equivalency program or program leading to the child's high school graduation shall enter into a written agreement.
+The written agreement shall state the services to be provided, the time period needed to complete the high school equivalency or program leading to the child's high school graduation and how the performance of the pupil will be monitored.
+The agreement shall be monitored by the school board on a regular basis, but in no case shall the agreement be monitored less frequently than once per semester.
+If the school board determines that a child is not complying with the agreement, the school board shall notify the child, his or her parent or guardian and the high school equivalency program or program leading to the child's high school graduation that the agreement may be modified or suspended in 30 days.
+Upon the child's request, and with the written approval of parent or legal guardian, a child 17 years of age or older shall be excused by the school board from regular attendance if the child began a program leading to a High School Equivalency Diploma (HSED) in a secured correctional facility, a secured child caring institution, secured detention facility, or a juvenile portion of a county jail, and the parent or guardian agree that the child will continue to participate in the HSED program.
 The child must have passed at least one of the five content areas of the General Educational Development tests.